-people involved in R&D activities
+people in R&D and engineering

-of energy purchased from renewable sources
+of electricity purchased from renewable sources

-of new employees aged under 30
+of new hires under 30

 Global leadership